apache/causeway-site/content/components/objectstores/jdo/autocreating-schema-objects.md

             table="AuditEntry")
     public class AuditEntry ... { ... }

+This results in `CREATE TABLE` statements such as:

+    CREATE TABLE IsisAddonsSecurity."ApplicationUser" (
+        ...
+    )

+and

+    CREATE TABLE IsisAddonsSecurity."ApplicationUser" (
+        ...
+    )

+> If you don't want to use schemas, then note that the JDO annotations can be overridden by providing XML metadata;
+> see [here](./overriding-annotations.html) for a write-up of how to do this.

+## Listener to create DB schema objects

 Unfortunately JDO/DataNucleus does not automatically create these schema objects, but it *does* provide a listener on the initialization of each class into the JDO metamodel.
 Apache Isis attaches a listener, `CreateSchemaObjectFromClassMetadata`, that checks for the schema's existence, and creates the schema if required.

 The guts of its implementation is:

     package org.apache.isis.objectstore.jdo.datanucleus;